bridgecrew-perf6/willdfly-deploy-plugin/README.md

 # willdfly-deploy-plugin
-Gradle plugin to deploy web applications to Wildfly using the managment interface
+Gradle plugin to deploy web applications to Wildfly using the managment HTTP API